Dublin

 Legal assistance

-There is no access to free legal assistance from the state for first instance during the Dublin procedure.
+There is no access to free legal assistance from the State during first instance Dublin procedures.
 Such cases can be assisted by the free legal assistance provided for by NGOs under project funding, but their capacity is extremely limited (see Regular Procedure: Legal Assistance).
-Legal aid is offered by the state only for the judicial examination of the Dublin decision before the IPAC.[14]
+Legal aid is offered by the State only for the judicial review of the Dublin decision by the IPAC.[20]
 The application for legal aid is subject to a “means and merits” test and is extremely difficult to be awarded (see Regular Procedure: Legal Assistance).
 However, asylum seekers, as stated above, rarely submit appeals against the Dublin transfer; as such, no free legal assistance request has ever been submitted during the appeal procedure.

 Suspension of transfers